-In one fibromyalgia study, participants who took a daily ginseng supplement were reporting a 31.7 percent reduction in pain by the sixth week.
-By the twelfth week, study subjects were reporting a 39.4 percent pain reduction.
+In one fibromyalgia study, participants who took a daily ginseng supplement were reporting a 31.7% reduction in pain by the sixth week.
+By the twelfth week, study subjects were reporting a 39.4% pain reduction.

-In one study reported in The Indian Journal of Experimental Biology, researchers found it created a significant analgesic effect in animal models and the essential oils of the valerian root increased the helpfulness of Aspirin.
+In one study reported in The Indian Journal of Experimental Biology, researchers found valerian root created a significant analgesic effect in animal models and the essential oils of the valerian root increased the helpfulness of aspirin.

 Some Things to Remember

-Anti-inflammatory herbal remedies can help you to manage pain naturally and without the side effects of prescription medications.
+Anti-inflammatory herbal remedies can help you to manage pain naturally, without the side effects of prescription medications.
 Used alone, or in combination with physical activity and stress relief measures (i.e. meditation or relaxation breathing), these herbs can help to significantly reduce pain.

 Just remember to be cautious with herbal remedies, as some of those may not help or have unwanted side effects, may interact with other medicines, or you may be allergic to some ingredients.
 Always check with your health care provider or a licensed alternative medicine practitioner before starting any herbal medication.